lokhman/django-better-choices/README.md

             if hasattr(value, 'help_text')
         )
 ```
 > Overridden choices classes cannot be initialised to obtain a new instance.
-Initialisation will return a tuple of choice entries (i.e. `(value, display)`).
+Initialisation will return a tuple of choice entries.

 ### Inline definition
 Alternatively, the choices can be defined dynamically by creating new `Choices` object.